 A child’s smile is unforgettable, so help them create their own mouth full of teeth using marshmallows, pink and red construction paper, scissors, and glue.
 Cut the pink construction paper into an oval.
 Then cut a capital D shape out of the red construction paper.
 Fold each side of the pink oval so that it sits up.
 Next, paste the D-shaped cut out inside of the pink oval so that it looks like a tongue.
 Based on your child’s smile, fill the edge of the oval with marshmallows.
 If their front two teeth are missing, leave a space, or if they have all their chompers, keep it in.

 Everyone loves trains, especially little kids.
 So, if you want to teach your child the letter T while fulfilling their dreams of becoming a train conductor, a toy train craft is the way to go.
 You’ll need colorful construction paper, tape, cotton balls, scissors, and glue.
 When they’re done with their creation, they can give all their small toys a ride.

 13. Cup Telephone

-Fun fact: That old cup and string phone trick actually works.
-So if you’d like to teach your little one a science less while also making one of the simplest and coolest crafts.
-You’re going to need plastic cups, yarn, and tape.
-Pop a small hole at the bottom of two cups.
-Then needle the yarn through the hole and tape it down.
+It turns out that old cup and string phone craft actually works.
+So, if you’d like to teach your little one a science lesson while also making one of the simplest and coolest crafts on the list, you’ll need plastic cups, yarn, and tape.
+Pop a small hole at the bottom of two cups and needle the yarn through the hole and tape it down.
 Do the same with the other end of the string with the other cup.
 Then give it a test drive and pick up the cup phone!